thebkv/bkv/ruth04.md

 **Meaning:** Traditionally associated with friendship or companionship; exact derivation uncertain.

-**MSFR:** Moabite widow who cleaves to Naomi, enters Bethlehem, gleans in Boaz's field, seeks covering, is lawfully redeemed, becomes Boaz's wife, and bears Obed.
+**MSFR:** Moabite widow who cleaves to Naomi, enters Bethlehem as a stranger, gleans in Boaz's field, asks for redemption, becomes Boaz's wife, and bears Obed.

-**BKV:** Ruth's narrative movement matters more than uncertain etymology.

-She moves from outsider to participant in the household and royal lineage.
+**BKV:** Ruth's journey reaches its visible completion.
+The woman who chose a people and God before knowing what awaited her is now received into a household within that people.

 ---

 ### Boaz — בֹּעַז / Bo'az

-**Meaning:** Exact derivation uncertain; traditional associations with strength should remain secondary.
+**Meaning:** Exact etymology uncertain.
+Traditional associations with strength should remain secondary.

-**MSFR:** Kinsman with the resources, willingness, and standing to redeem the family property, marry Ruth, and preserve the family line.

-**BKV:** Boaz's strength is shown functionally.

-He sees.

-Protects.

-Provides.

-Waits.

-Submits to order.

-Takes responsibility.

-Completes the redemption.
+**MSFR:** Kinsman who provides for Ruth, accepts her request, honors the nearer claim, publicly redeems the inheritance, marries Ruth, and fathers Obed.

+**BKV:** Boaz is defined most clearly by his willingness to carry responsibility.
+His strength in the story is shown through protection, restraint, lawful action, and completion.

 ---

 ### Naomi — נָעֳמִי / No'omi

-**Meaning:** Pleasantness or pleasant.
+**Meaning:** Pleasantness, pleasant, or my pleasantness.

-**MSFR:** Widow who returns from Moab in grief, guides Ruth toward Boaz, and receives restored family life through Obed.
+**MSFR:** Widow of Elimelech whose household is emptied in Moab and whose family future is restored through Ruth, Boaz, and Obed.

-**BKV:** Naomi's full arc is now visible:

-**FULLNESS
-→ LOSS
-→ BITTERNESS
-→ RETURN
-→ PROVISION
-→ HOPE
-→ REDEMPTION
-→ RESTORED LIFE**

-The book does not end by calling her Mara.

-It ends with Naomi holding a child.
+**BKV:** Naomi's understanding of her own story changes across the book.
+She returns calling herself Mara and empty.
+The book ends with restored life in her arms.

 ---